Philosophy and Guidelines

 Student last names beginning with A-G, please contact Mr. Nelson

-Last names beginning with H-N, please contact Mr. Bradshaw
+Last names beginning with H-N, please contact Mrs. Krieger-James

-Last names beginning with O-Z, please contact Mrs. Henderson
+Last names beginning with O-Z, please contact Mr. Larsen

 Checking on Student Attendance